shogun-toolbox/shogun/doc/cookbook/source/examples/multiclass/ecoc_random.rst

 .. sgexample:: ecoc_random.sg:choose_strategy

-We create an instance of the :sgclass:`CLinearMulticlassMachine` classifier by passing it the ECOC strategies, together with the dataset, binary classifier and the labels.
+We create an instance of the :sgclass:`LinearMulticlassMachine` classifier by passing it the ECOC strategies, together with the dataset, binary classifier and the labels.

 .. sgexample:: ecoc_random.sg:create_instance

-Then we train and apply it to test data, which here gives :sgclass:`CMulticlassLabels`.
+Then we train and apply it to test data, which here gives :sgclass:`MulticlassLabels`.

 .. sgexample:: ecoc_random.sg:train_and_apply

-We can evaluate test performance via e.g. :sgclass:`CMulticlassAccuracy`.
+We can evaluate test performance via e.g. :sgclass:`MulticlassAccuracy`.

 .. sgexample:: ecoc_random.sg:evaluate_accuracy